 DDOE is required by the Clean and Affordable Energy Act of 2008 to publicly disclose the ENERGY STAR® Benchmarking results for each privately owned building that is subject to the benchmarking law, beginning with the 2nd year of benchmarking data for that building.
 Because larger buildings reported more than one year of data in 2013, DDOE is required to move forward with public disclosure.

-On February 24, 2014, the District of Columbia published the energy and water benchmarking data from buildings that are subject to public disclosure.
+On February 24, 2014, the District of Columbia published the first set of the energy and water benchmarking data from buildings that are subject to public disclosure.
 The District is the first jurisdiction in the country that required private buildings to measure their energy performance and the second (after New York City) to publicly disclose benchmarking data from private buildings.
 Read the DDOE press release.

-For summary analysis of the benchmarking data, please see pages 26-34 of DDOE’s Green Building Report for 2012, which was published on January 31, 2014.
+For summary analysis of the 2012 and earier benchmarking data, please see pages 26-34 of DDOE’s Green Building Report for 2012, which was published on January 31, 2014.

 2012 energy and water benchmarking data is being disclosed for privately owned buildings over 150,000 gross square feet that also reported 2011 data.
 The 2012 data set includes self-reported energy and water data from 490 buildings, covering over 170 million gross square feet.